 We all know that sales managers are responsible for hitting a much bigger number than any individual producer, so what can sales departments begin to do to help them improve as sales coaches?
 Below are 3 great places to begin.

-- Implement a coaching methodology – There is not a sales department in the country that does not want their sales managers to have a better understanding of how to coach their sales reps to more performance.
-The challenge is once sales managers are educated and trained, how do sales departments make sure that their managers are executing against the high-payoff activities and that the activites are getting done consistently and they are getting done well.
+3) Implement a coaching methodology – There is not a sales department in the country that does not want their sales managers to have a better understanding of how to coach their sales reps to more performance.
+The challenge is once sales managers are educated and trained, how do sales departments make sure that their managers are executing against the high-payoff activities and that the activities are getting done consistently and they are getting done well.
 The best answer to this challenge is to implement a sales coaching methodology that can be implemented and executed successfully.
 One that can be measured for effectiveness and one that can be analyzed and tracked to allow managers to make the necessary changes to always be improving their sales coaching abilities.
-To learn more about how to implement a proven sales coaching methodology click here.

 As the picture above points out, sales performance begins with the sales manager.
 Now is the time to start converting your sales managers into great sales coaches; because nothing impacts sales team performance more than great coaching!